akashdhruv/Para-Physics/README.md

-## Fortran based Hybrid MPI-OpenMP AMR based Computational Physics Solver
+## Fortran based Hybrid MPI-OpenMP, Block Structured Computational Multi-Physics Solver

-# The solver is still in debug mode, AMR implementations are not working properly.
-Please look at other ParaSolve repositories for previous version
+### Important Information

+  1. This is the latest version of ParaSolve, for previous versions look at other ParaSolve repositories.
+  2. Single phase Heat Equation, Navier Stokes and Poisson Solver modules are working.
+  3. Immersed boundary module is working.
+  4. Conjugate Heat Transfer is in beta.
+  5. AMR module not yet implemented.
+  6. Multiphase module is still in beta.

-Execution instructions
+### Execution instructions

   1. Download the source code
   2. Make sure you have make utility and the latest version of GNU and MPI installed